Apekshakv/Apekshakv/README.md

-- 👋 Hi,  I'm Apeksha, a passionate student .Currently pursuing engineering in (CSE and block chain) at Presidency University

--I'm a passionate developer with a strong foundation in web development (HTML, CSS, JavaScript) and programming languages (C, Java).
-I'm eager to contribute to projects that challenge me to learn and grow my skills.

-Here’s an updated version of your introduction, incorporating MongoDB, Express, Node.js, and EJS into your skills section:

 👋 Hi, I'm Apeksha
 I'm a passionate student currently pursuing engineering in Computer Science and Engineering (CSE) with a specialization in Blockchain at Presidency University.